 What we like: We appreciate the outstanding build quality of this oximeter.
 We like the comfortable manner in which it grasps your finger and that it’s not too heavy.
 It typically works fast and has a modest margin of error.

-Flaws: Not the cheapest oximeter out there.
-And there’s no way to clip it to your belt when hiking or walking.
+Flaws: Can’t really clip it to your belt when hiking or walking.

 2. Choicemed Finger Pulse Oximeter